JerradT-1000/simplePrograms/README.md

 currencyConvert - converts UKP to USD and vice versa

+farenheitConvert - converts farenheit to celcius and kelvins

 findGCD - finds greatest common divisor of two numbers given by user

 plinko - the price is right game